Dina266/Coffe_Shop_App/README.md

 - Users can find coffees
 - Users can create orders
 - users can payment
+- send email verification and email to reset password

 ## Installation
 - Clone the repository